rajen-shres/cobalt/docs/cobalt/django_for_porkchops.rst

 Lots of people will disagree with me, but I would avoid the following:

 Crispy Forms
-    This is a presentation tool that makes to write code in a Form.
+    This is a presentation tool that makes you write code in a Form.
 That is just wrong.
 I have used it a lot and I wish I hadn't.

 Class Based Views